 The dynamics of each subsystem of the optimisation dynamics is given by \eqref{optimisationDynamicsOriginal}.
 Next, to complete the definition of the switched system, we introduce a switching law $\sigma:\left[0,\infty\right)\to\mathcal{S}$ that determines which subsystem should be integrated at any given point in time.

 Before formally introducing the switching law, we provide a qualitative example that demonstrates the intuition behind the design of the switching law.
-To this end, consider Figure~\ref{switchingExample}, which shows an example of an optimisation problem, where the objective function is given by Rosenbrock's function and a single linear inequality constraint constrains the solution space.
-For this example, the index set is given by $\mathcal{S} = \left\lbrace\{\emptyset\}, \{1\}\right\rbrace$ and the switching law $\sigma(t)$ can take the possible values $\{1\}$ or $\{\emptyset\}$.
+Figure~\ref{switchingExample} shows an example optimisation problem, where the objective function is given by Rosenbrock's function and a single linear inequality constraint constrains the solution space.
+The index set is given by $\mathcal{S} = \left\lbrace\{\emptyset\}, \{1\}\right\rbrace$ and the switching law $\sigma(t)$ can take the possible values $\{1\}$ or $\{\emptyset\}$.
 The inequality constraint holds with equality at both points $z_a$ and $z_b$, and two possible flow vectors are available that correspond to the two subsystems.
 At point $z_a$, integration of the subsystem $h_{\{\emptyset\}}(z_a)$ would violate the constraint, whereas $h_{\{1\}}(z_a)$ ensures that the constraint is held with equality, so the switching law should be such that $\sigma(t) = \{1\}$.
 Conversely, at point $z_b$ integrating subsystem $h_{\{\emptyset\}}(z_b)$ would move away from the constraint boundary and decrease the objective function, whereas $h_{\{1\}}(z_b)$ would ensure the constraint holds with equality.
 In this case, the switching law should result in $\sigma(t) = \{\emptyset\}$.